Rickcau/Azure-411/assets/resources/Azure-Functions-Isolated-InProcess.md

 **Solution**

 Consider making your client static or, better yet, employ Dependency Injection (DI) as a best practice.
 This ensures resource optimization and helps avoid potential network-related exceptions.
-For a deeper dive into implementing this solution, refer to: (Use dependency injection in .NET Azure Functions | Microsoft Learn)[https://learn.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection].
+For a deeper dive into implementing this solution, refer to: [Use dependency injection in .NET Azure Functions | Microsoft Learn](https://learn.microsoft.com/en-us/azure/azure-functions/functions-dotnet-dependency-injection){:target="_blank"} .

 - Not Leveraging async/await in C#
   When working with network clients or other operations that can be asynchronous in nature, it’s crucial to use the async/await pattern.
 While it might seem fine for simpler applications, in production settings where operations like file I/O or calls to external systems are common, ignoring the asynchronous pattern can lead to issues.